On the Reboot server of Maplestory, everything revolves around mesos.

 Some of the best items in this category that can give +% Mesos Obtained and are of high enough level to give maximum potential stats are Gollux Rings, Sweetwater Tattoo, and Sweetwater Glasses.

-You will be using these items for a very long time in the game, if not forever, so you can safely pour resources into those without the worry of having to replace them soon.
+You will be using these items for a very long time in the game, if not forever, so you can safely pour resources into them without the worry of having to replace them soon.

 For the other types of equipment, just find items that are over level 71, as the maximum of +20% Mesos Obtained can be obtained on an item’s potential.